Centralized vs. Local Noise Reduction in Call Centers

 A local noise reduction is a noise reduction application that works on a single call.
 It receives as input the audio stream from a single call and is not aware of all other calls that happen simultaneously in the call center.
 Such application has the capability to remove stationary and non-human sounds (e.g. car horn) but it is unable to remove the most disturbing noise in call centers: loud ambient human voices.
 The reason is that a stand-alone application does not have the capability to identify where each human voice is coming from, does it belong to the primary agent or maybe to the agent sitting on the left?

 Centralized Noise Reduction

-As we can see, environments, like call center, that need to remove background human voices should use a centralized noise reduction application.
+As we can see, environments, like call center or shared workspace, that need to remove loud background human voices should use a centralized noise reduction application.
 The next question that comes into mind is does the centralized approach require a single strong server for processing or maybe the load can be distributed among all clients?
 The answer is that you can enjoy the power of a centralized noise reduction but have the load distributed among all clients.
-In this architecture the server builds an maintains a noise-map of the call center and informs each client on nearby agents that are currently making noise and disturbing the call.
+In this architecture the server builds an maintains a Noise Map of the call center and informs each client on nearby agents that are currently making noise and disturbing the call.